check-spelling/zeek-docs/log-formats.rst

 Zeek JSON Format Logs
 =====================

-During the last decade, the Javascript Object Notation (JSON) format has become a standard way to label and store many types of data.
+During the last decade, the JavaScript Object Notation (JSON) format has become a standard way to label and store many types of data.
 Zeek offers support for this format.
 In the following example we will re-run the :file:`tm1t.pcap` trace through Zeek, but request that it output logs in JSON format.